gangdong/gangdong.github.io/_posts/2021-03-08-Web-gitalk-fixing.markdown

 ![example]({{site.baseurl}}/assets/image/web-gitalk-fix-01.PNG "example"){: .center-image }

-However the problem here is that label length is restricted to maximum 50 characters ( Not sure if it is a hidden rule or a BUG here :confused: ).
+However the problem here is that label length is restricted to maximum 50 characters ( Not sure if it is a hidden rule or a BUG here 😕 ).

 In my Gitalk configuration, the issue id is set to